Reslan-Tinawi/reslan-tinawi.github.io/_drafts/2020-06-06-covid-19-visualization.md

 More on Germany's response to the pandemic in this article: [A German Exception?
 Why the Country’s Coronavirus Death Rate Is Low](https://www.nytimes.com/2020/04/04/world/europe/germany-coronavirus-death-rate.html)

-*Note*: Both The UK and Netherlands have very low number of recovery cases, that it's not visible in the chart, but the recoveries are estimates, so they are not accurate, quoting the dataset documentation of how the recovery cases are computed:
+*Note*: Both The UK and Netherlands have very low number of recovery cases, that the recovery cases in these countries are not visible in the chart, but the recoveries are estimates, so they are not accurate, quoting the dataset documentation of how the recovery cases are computed:

 > Recovered cases outside China are estimates based on local media reports, and state and local reporting when available, and therefore may be substantially lower than the true number.